jlento/atm-doc/netcdf/README.md

 perform about as fast.
 With the 13GB test file (not included) the runtimes on Lustre are under 20 seconds, and on local disc under 10 seconds.

+NOTE for Fortran users: In Fortran the most significant index, the index that changes slowest, is the last index in multi-dimensional array.
+This is opposite compared to C, `ncdump -h` command output, or Python, where the first index is the most significant, and runs slowest.
+In practice, you need to reverse the order of indices in Fortran, compared to C, and other languages/programs that use the C like convention.